-A recent study published in the Journal of the American Medical Association sheds some light on the dangers of herpes simplex virus type 2 (HSV-2), otherwise known as genital herpes.
-The research finds that even when no symptoms are present, carriers are still contagious 10 percent of the time.
+A study published in the Journal of the American Medical Association shed some light on the dangers of herpes simplex virus type 2 (HSV-2), otherwise known as genital herpes.
+The research found that even when no symptoms are present, carriers are still contagious 10 percent of the time.

 Researchers conducted a study involving individuals who had been diagnosed with HSV-2.
-They provided swabs of their genitals for 30 days, and scientists analyzed the amount and frequency that the virus was "shedding," meaning it was contagious.
+They provided swabs of their genitals for 30 days, and scientists analyzed the amount, times and frequency that the virus was “shedding,” meaning it was contagious.

 Though the virus was much more likely to shed in patients who were symptomatic, individuals who are asymptomatic still run the risk of infecting their partner with the sexually transmitted infection.